ideaconsult/Toxtree.js/README.md

 }
 ```

-The only properties that need more explanation are _location_, _accumulate_, _process_ and _render_.
+The only properties that need more explanation are _location_, _accumulate_, _process_, _visibility_ and _render_.
 The first one is used to determine where in the data entry the value for this feature is stored and/or should be written.
 For example in those two:

 ```
 "http://www.opentox.org/api/1.1#CASRN" : { title: "CAS", location: "compound.cas"},